Thunder Hill Overlook acquired by Conservation Trust for NC

 BLOWING ROCK — Thunder Hill Overlook, a 229-acre tract of land on the outskirts of Blowing Rock, will be permanently free from subdivision, development and logging after being acquired by the Conservation Trust for North Carolina.
 CTNC plans to donate the Watauga County property to the National Park Service for incorporation in the Blue Ridge Parkway park boundary.

 The Thunder Hill Overlook property is highly visible from the Blue Ridge Parkway between mileposts 290 and 291, and it can be viewed from both the Thunder Hill and Yadkin Valley overlooks.
-This is a significant acquisition for the region with numerous unnamed streams and Martin Branch, one of the primary streams forming the headwaters of the Yadkin River.
+The land includes numerous unnamed streams and Martin Branch, one of the primary streams forming the headwaters of the Yadkin River.

 “As the surrounding towns of Boone and Blowing Rock continue to grow, conserving parcels of this significance is increasingly important.
 The land not only supports significant wildlife habitat, but also holds the headwaters of the Yadkin River, a water system that supplies drinking water to almost 1 million North Carolinans across 21 counties and 93 municipalities,” said CTNC Executive Director Chris Canfield.

-CTNC’s purchase of the property was made possible by a generous price reduction offered by the sellers and significant contributions from a number of private donors.
+CTNC’s purchase of the property was made possible by a generous price reduction offered by the sellers and significant contributions from a number of private donors, the conservancy said.

 “We, the current owners, are pleased and humbly grateful to convey the Harper lands to the Conservation Trust for North Carolina for protection by the National Park Service as a part of the Blue Ridge Parkway while also providing permanent protection to wildlife and water quality in this beautiful region of western North Carolina,” said Howard B. Arbuckle lll, Corinne Harper Arbuckle Allen, Anne McPherson Harper Bernhardt, Lee Corinne Harper Vason, Mary Gwyn Harper Addison, and Albert F. Shelander, Jr., heir of Betty Banks Harper Shelander, in a joint statement.
 “We express our sincere, heartfelt thanks to the Piedmont Land Conservancy, Foothills Conservancy and, in particular, Conservation Trust for North Carolina for working cooperatively, collaboratively, and professionally to make preserving this unique property a reality.”

-Acquisitions of amazing properties like this one and other aspects of CTNC’s work are made possible with generous private funding from CTNC supporters including Fred & Alice Stanback, and several local conservation enthusiasts.
+Acquisitions of properties like this one and other aspects of CTNC’s work are made possible with private funding from CTNC supporters including Fred & Alice Stanback, and several local conservation enthusiasts.

 Conservation Trust for North Carolina has now conserved 69 properties on the Blue Ridge Parkway, totaling 34,591 acres.
 Blue Ridge Conservancy also conserves land in Watauga County.